NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 The database is still a regular fresh empty one to start, and instead Nix explicitly knows about the lower store, so it can get any information for the DB it needs from it manually.
 This avoids all 3 downsides:

-- Store objects are never deduplicated.
+- Store objects are never duplicated by the overlay store.
   OverlayFS ensures that one copy in either layer is enough, and we are careful never to wastefully include a store object in both layers.

 - No excess synchronization.